Will a COVID mask protect you from wildfire smoke?

 Those with asthma may develop worsening bronchoconstriction and need more medications.

 “Every wildfire is somewhat similar in terms of burning of plants and trees and so forth,” said Ed Avol, professor of clinical preventive medicine at the USC Keck School of Medicine.
 “Obviously, each specific fire can be quite different, depending on what is consumed.
-For example, buildings, or particular commodities such as cars or fuel or solvents and products that you might have in the garage, or plastics and so forth.”
+For example, buildings, or particular commodities such as cars or fuel, solvents and products that you might have in the garage, plastics, and so forth.”

 So there are some specialty aspects, but in general, wildfire smoke is usually thought of as containing a number of high-concentration, different-sized particles and a wide range of different kinds of gases, he added.